rppicomidi/pico-usb-midi-processor/README.md

 remap a control surface button that has an LED, usually the DAW will use the same message to control the LED that the control surface sends to the DAW to indicate button press.
-For this example, if pressing the control surface button sends NOTE ON 50 to the DAW, then the DAW will send back NOTE ON 50 to light the button's LED.
+For this example, if pressing the control surface button sends `Channel 1 NOTE ON 50 127` to the DAW, then the DAW will send back `Channel 1 NOTE ON 50 127` to light the button's LED.
 If you assign a PUMP processor to remap control surface button's MIDI note number to something else, then that processor needs a feedback process to map the message from the DAW back to the message the